-This manual describes the technical details of the PCD1.M2 components.
-The meaning of abbreviations, such as "LIO" can be found in the annex.
+This manual describes the technical details of PCD1.M2 components.
+Abbreviations (e.g. "LIO") are explained in the annex.

-The purpose of this section is to introduce the basic principles for the planning and installation of control systems with PCD1.M2 components.
+The purpose of this section is to introduce basic principles for the planning and installation of control systems with PCD1.M2 components.

-Details for the hardware, software, configuration, maintenance and troubleshooting are covered in the respective sections.
+Details regarding hardware, software, configuration, maintenance and troubleshooting are covered in the respective sections.